jzhang38/LongMamba/README.md

 ```
 </details>

-The training is not very stable ..
+The training is not very stable.
+I am still working on this part.

 ## References